Sylt-Shuttle mit Auto-Anhängern fährt mit Biokraftstoff | © DB AG/ Faruk Hosseini

 • Der Sylt Shuttle fährt umweltfreundlich mit Biokraftstoff | © DB AG/ Faruk Hosseini

-We are making regional transport even more climate-friendly for our customers too.
-In the Aulendorfer Kreuz and Donau-Ostalb regional network, DB Regio and the state of Baden-Württemberg are putting the first trains running on 100% HVO on the tracks.
-These diesel trains do not have to be specially converted for this.
-They fill up their tanks at our refueling facility in Aulendorf, which we have repurposed to supply biofuel rather than diesel, and which can be used by any rail company.
+We are also making regional transport even more climate-friendly for our customers.
+DB Regio and the state of Baden-Württemberg are sending the first trains on the Aulendorfer Kreuz and Donau-Ostalb regional network with HVO.
+The diesel trains do not have to be specially converted for this.
+They refuel at our filling station in Aulendorf, which we have completely converted from fossil diesel to biofuel.
+This filling station can also be used by other rail companies.

 In another pilot project, our DB subsidiary Kurhessenbahn and the Nordhessischer VerkehrsVerbund (NVV) are using environmentally friendly HVO.
 To this end, DB Energie has expanded the offer at the refueling facility in Kassel, so that trains can also access biofuel here.
 The regional trains of the Schwarzatalbahn in Thuringia are also running on HVO in a pilot project.
 The trains are refueled at the refueling facility in Katzhütte, which was upgraded for this purpose by DB Energie.

-In addition, we send around 20 trains on the Sauerland network by rail with biofuel.
-To this end, we have set up a mobile tank container in Fröndenberg to supply HVO to our multiple units on the RB 54 line.
-In the future, we also want to use biofuel at other locations throughout Germany.
-In this way, we are making regional and local trains, which are already environmentally friendly, even greener and more attractive for our passengers.
+We also send around 20 trains on the Sauerland network on biofuel.
+To this end, we have set up a mobile tank container in Fröndenberg, which supplies the multiple units of the RB 54 line with HVO.
+In future, we want to use biofuel at other locations throughout Germany.
+This will make our already climate-friendly regional rail services even more attractive for our passengers.

-In a pilot project, seven trains powered by climate-friendly HVO are running for the first time with Südostbayernbahn.
-The trains are being used on the Gäuboden line from Neufahrn to Bogen via Straubing and on the Rottal line from Mühldorf to Passau.
-DB Energie GmbH has equipped a refueling facility at Straubing station for refueling with HVO.
-We jointly funded the modifications to the refueling facility with the Free State of Bavaria.
-The state is covering the additional cost of the HVO fuel for at least one year.
+In Bavaria, seven trains are running on climate-friendly HVO for the first time in a pilot project on the Südostbayernbahn.
+They are in operation on the Gäubodenbahn from Neufahrn via Straubing to Bogen and on the Rottalbahn from Mühldorf to Passau.
+DB Energie has equipped a filling station at Straubing station for refueling with HVO.
+We financed the equipment at the filling station together with the Free State of Bavaria.
+The additional costs for the HVO fuel will be covered by the Free State for at least one year.

 • Train of the Südostbayernbahn with green labeling. | © DB AG/ Thomas Kiewning